-- Remove the coolant expansion tank
+- To Remove the coolant expansion tank

 - And much more …

 Because many of the same parts have to be removed to replace the water pump, the water pump, thermostat, and gasket are usually replaced at the same time.
-A new timing belt kit may also include new rollers, a tensioner, and bolts to replace the original equipment.
+A new belt kit may also include new rollers, a tensioner, and bolts to replace the original equipment.

 Symptoms of a Failed Timing Belt

 There are some vehicles that have what is called a non-interference engine.
-If you break a timing belt on one of these vehicles, you may have a second chance to install a belt and keep driving it as though no damage ever occurred.
+If you break a belt on one of these vehicles, you may have a second chance.
+You’ll need to install a belt and keep driving it as though no damage ever occurred.
 Yet, there have been reports of even so-called non-interference engines being damaged if the belt snaps at a high enough RPM speed.
 You may even be able to get away with minimal damage if the belt in an interference engine snaps at low speeds.
 However, the high speeds put the most stress on the belts, which makes it rare for a belt to snap at low RPMs.